Pie Traynor: Post-retirement and legacy

-After spending time as a scout for the Pirates, Traynor eventually took a job as a sports director for a Pittsburgh radio station in 1944.
+After spending time as a scout for the Pirates, Traynor eventually took a job as a sports director for Pittsburgh radio station KQV in 1944.
 His radio broadcasts became popular with Pittsburgh sports fans and he remained at the job for 21 years.
 Traynor retired from broadcasting in 1965.
 In 1948, Traynor was selected to the Baseball Hall of Fame, being the first third baseman to be chosen by the Baseball Writers' Association of America.
 In 1969, as part of the observance of the centennial of professional baseball, Traynor was named the third baseman on MLB's all-time team.
 In 1971, he threw out the first pitch of Game 3 of the 1971 World Series at Three Rivers Stadium.
-He died in 1972 in Pittsburgh, Pennsylvania, not long after the Pirates moved into Three Rivers Stadium.
+He died in 1972 in Pittsburgh, not long after the Pirates moved into Three Rivers Stadium.
 His #20 was retired posthumously at the Pirates home opener on April 18, 1972.
 Traynor was buried in Homewood Cemetery in Pittsburgh.

-In 1999, he ranked number 70 on The Sporting News list of the 100 Greatest Baseball Players, and was nominated as a finalist for the Major League Baseball All-Century Team.
-Baseball historian Bill James ranked Traynor 15th all-time among third baseman in his Historical Baseball Abstract.
+In 1999, The Sporting News ranked him 70th on its list of the 100 Greatest Baseball Players, and he was a finalist for the Major League Baseball All-Century Team.
+Baseball historian Bill James ranked Traynor 15th all-time among third baseman in his New Historical Baseball Abstract in 2001.

-The television series The Simpsons made a brief visual reference to Traynor in the 1992 episode "Homer at the Bat", where Mr. Burns had slotted him to play third base for Mr. Burns' nuclear power plant's all-star softball team.
-His assistant Smithers has to point out that all of the players Mr. Burns had selected have long since retired and died.
+The television series The Simpsons made a brief visual reference to Traynor in the 1992 episode "Homer at the Bat."
+Mr. Burns slotted Traynor to play third base for his nuclear power plant's all-star softball team, but his assistant Smithers points out that all the players he selected have long since retired and died.
+Traynor was also mentioned by Mr. Burns in the 1990 episode "Dancin' Homer."

+The sketch comedy series Second City Television (SCTV) contains a character of a burlesque dancer named "Honey Pie" Traynor, in likely homage to Traynor.